icons8/lunacy-docs/docs/autolayout.md

 1. Select the frame.
 2. Click `+` next to **Auto layout** in the Inspector.

-The auto layout section will open up, displaying the various properties you can apply to your frame.
+The Auto layout section will open up, displaying the various properties you can apply to your frame.

 You can also select elements within the frame to change their individual auto layout settings:

 - If you select a nested auto layout frame, you’ll see the usual Auto layout section in the Inspector.
-- If you select an ordinary layer, frame, or component inside an auto layout you’ll see its individual properties, which look like this:
+- If you select an ordinary layer or frame inside an auto layout you’ll see its individual properties, which look like this:

 <embed type="image/svg+xml" alt="autolayout_individual" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/QW7uVSlUKUOWW95HBai2tw.svg" width="844" />